cs1msa/WPIplus/Collection Verticals (subsets)/#HelloWorldSample2/#Sample(EPO, WO, US)en-all-ipcr/readme.md

 ---

-For more details on the dataset preparation pipeline and objectives, refer to the [📄 Documentation: Patent Classification Dataset Preparation Pipeline](#).
+For more details on the dataset preparation pipeline and objectives, refer to the [📄 Documentation: Patent Classification Dataset Preparation Pipeline](https://github.com/cs1msa/WPIplus/tree/main/Collection%20Verticals%20(subsets)/%23HelloWorldSample2).

 ---